Mojahidmohd/Shopping-Site/README.md

 ## Options

-- Modify instance types and other parameters in `variables.tf` as needed
+- Modify instance types and other parameters in `/modules/asg/main.tf` as needed
 - Modify ASG sizes in `/modules/asg/main.tf`
 - To run EC2 in **Private Subnet** you have to:
   - Configure **SSM** to access **EC2 instance** and **S3**